Meinck/MS/1989

 Finger movements were recorded in a standardized pointing task

-performed before and after both the "experimental" cigarette and the flexor
+performed before and after both the "experimental" cigarette and

 reflex experiment.
 Basically, the recording device consisted of a